 For example, if you bring with you a mini-fridge that consumes 100 watts, you will need to buy the electricity source at that wattage.
 Also, if you camp for a week, you will need more power than just staying out for two nights.

 The more, the merrier and more power will be consumed when you go in a group of 5 to 7 people than going by yourself.
 The power source which can serve you well in a week will only last 02 days if you go with your whole family.

 You also need to count some factors about the power source such as the durability, the size/weight, and the features.

-+ The size/weight: Bigger and heavier power banks often supply with more wattage, and it depends on how long you stay outside and how many people with join the trip with you.
-If your small group (2-3 people) just stay for 2 nights, don’t need a big generator, which might result in a big issue when traveling to the campsite.
+- The size/weight: Bigger and heavier power banks often supply more wattage, and it depends on how long you stay outside and how many people join the trip with you.
+If your small group (2-3 people) just stay for 2 nights, you don’t need a big generator.

 Also, to carry the source from the car to the campsite, a lifting handle will help you a lot.

 After considering all options, there is only one more step to the dream electricity source: how much you are willing to pay for it?
 If money doesn’t matter, it’s easy as you can choose whatever meets your needs.
 However, if you are on a tight budget, you will need to check the factors carefully before giving out the decision.

 In case you camp at a public site (club or commercial campsites) which enables you to use the hook-up power at a small fee, you don’t need to buy any electricity source.
 It is only necessary when you camp off-grid.
 Sometimes, buying secondhand/renewable power can be an option, but you need to check the features and the way it works before deciding.

 THINGS YOU NEED TO REMEMBER WHEN USING ELECTRICITY WHILE CAMPING